Tafhim301/Digital-Wallet-Backend/README.md

 ## Postman Collection

 A Postman collection with documented requests for all API endpoints is available for testing.
-You can import the collection to easily test the API's functionality.
+You can import the collection to easily test the API's functionality.Check out postman.json

 ## Video Demonstration

-A screen-recorded video demonstration (max 10 minutes) showcasing the project's features and functionality is available here.
-The video covers:
+A screen-recorded video demonstration showcasing the project's features and functionality is available here.
+The video covers: ([Video-Link](https://www.youtube.com/watch?v=mvLonF6v4lQ&t=23s))
 - A brief introduction and project overview.
 - An explanation of the folder structure.
 - The authentication and authorization flow (register, login, JWT).